 Why is avoiding phosphorus important in kidney-friendly drinks?

 As a result, this causes a buildup which can be very harmful – the body will respond to high phosphorus levels by pulling calcium from bones to balance it out.
 This weakens the bones and creates a buildup of calcium deposits which can lead to heart attacks, stroke, or death.

-We know this all sounds very scary, but the good news is it’s easy to control your phosphorus level if you know what foods and drinks it is primarily found it!
+We know this all sounds very scary, but the good news is that many people can control their phosphorus level if you know what foods and drinks it is primarily found in!

 Phosphorous is not a kidney-friendly drink ingredient!